sanity-io/sanity-mcp-server/README.md

 The server provides the following tools:

-- `listOrganizationsAndProjects`: Lists all organizations and their projects
-- `listStudios`: Lists all studios for a specific project
-- `getSchema`: Gets the full schema for a project and dataset
-- `getSchemaForType`: Gets the schema definition for a specific document type
+- **Content Management**
   - `searchContent`: Searches for content using GROQ query language
+  - `subscribeToUpdates`: Subscribes to real-time updates for documents

+- **Schema Management**
+  - `listSchemaTypes`: Lists available schema types
+  - `getTypeSchema`: Gets detailed schema for a specific type

+- **Document Actions**
   - `publishDocument`: Publishes a document
   - `unpublishDocument`: Unpublishes a document
   - `createRelease`: Creates a new content release
   - `addDocumentToRelease`: Adds a document to a content release
+  - `listReleaseDocuments`: Lists documents in a release

+- **Document Mutations**
+  - `modifyDocuments`: Performs document mutations (create, update, delete)
+  - `modifyPortableTextField`: Modifies Portable Text fields

+- **Search**
+  - `semanticSearch`: Performs semantic search on embeddings indices
+  - `listEmbeddingsIndices`: Lists available embeddings indices

+- **Project Management**
+  - `listOrganizationsAndProjects`: Lists all organizations and their projects
+  - `listStudios`: Lists all studios for a specific project

 ## Environment Variables